hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Is but mere imitation at the best;
 >
-> What they call Scotch, auld reckie would disown,
+> What they call Scotch, old reckie would disown,
 >
 > Their steps nor figures would as Scotch be known;
 >
 > Of these there's various sets — yet all declare
 >
-> Their's are original — others spurious ware;
+> Theirs are original — others spurious ware;
 >
 > The tunes they in these new quadrilles display,
 >